What is the fund?

 How do I apply?

-The Mayor’s Active Travel Fund is separated into two applications streams.
+The Mayor’s Active Travel Fund is now closed for applications.

 Active Travel Commissioner